 Performance outcomes Acceptable outcomes Safety of people and property PO1 Development maintains the safety of people and property from the adverse impacts of bushfire.
 AO1.1 Development which will materially increase the number of people living or congregating on premises, including reconfiguring a lot, is not located within a medium or high bushfire hazard area.
 AO1.2 Development maximises setbacks from hazardous vegetation to achieve an acceptable risk.
 Editor's Note - PSP8 Natural Hazards provides guidance for assessing bushfire hazard risk and preparing a bushfire hazard management plan.
 Impacts on Ecologically Important Areas PO2 Bushfire mitigation measures do not adversely impact on: (a) biodiversity values, connectivity and ecosystem functioning; and (b) the long term physical integrity of waterways, wetland and areas of native vegetation.
 No acceptable outcome provided Water Supply for Fire Fighting Purposes PO3 Development provides an adequate water supply for fire fighting purpose which is reliable, safely located and freely accessible.
-AO3.1 Premises are connected to the reticulated water supply.
 Editor's note-For reconfiguring a lot, water supply needs to provide for a minimum flow and pressure of 10 litres a second at 200kPa at all times for fire fighting purposes.
-OR AO3.2 Where there is no available reticulated water supply, the premises has: (a) an accessible dam, swimming pool or water tank available for fire fighting purposes with an onsite water volume of not less than 5,000 litres; and (b) a water supply outlet pipe 50 millimetres in diameter fitted with a standard fire brigade fitting connected to the water supply (other than where the water supply is in a swimming pool or dam).
+OR AO3.2 Where there is no available reticulated water supply, the premise has: (a) an accessible dam, swimming pool or water tank available for fire fighting purposes with an onsite water volume of no less than 5,000 litres; and (b) a water supply outlet pipe 50 millimetres in diameter fitted pool or dam).